-Mainstreaming of equality within the student services area is key for the diversity required of the college.
+Mainstreaming of equality and awareness of the national equality outcomes within the student services area is key for the diversity required of the college.
 Most often this is the first port of call for any potential student coming to study at the college to discuss their potential future as a student.
 We were one of the first colleges to initiate free sanitary products into all toilets in the college including Male toilets for any transgender people.